preface202309/preface20230928/Readme.md

 * _data_set_normalize.ipynb_ is the notebook that normalizes the datasets using the _min-max_ normalization technique.

 * _predict.ipynb_ is responsible to train the Autoencoder model and generate the predictions according to its reconstruction error.
-This notebook also calculate the ranking of the services in order to allow the localization of the failure
+This notebook also calculate the ranking of the services in order to allow the localization of the failure.

 * _results.ipynb_ is used to generate the graphs and plots shown in the manuscript